barton-willis/denest-radicals/README.md

 2. solve the polynomial equation,

-3. filters the spurious solutions,
+3. filter the spurious solutions,

 4. and returns a denested radical when successful.